Skip to content

 Today's threats have transformed the crisis landscape, with increased scale and interconnections.
 The impact on organisations of all sizes across all industries has created a collective need to implement robust crisis management plans.

 As per ISO 22361:2022, Crisis Management relates to “coordinated activities to lead, direct and control an organisation with regard to crisis.”
-In more details, it refers to the processes an organisation puts in place to prevent, prepare for, respond to, and recover from a crisis situation that threatens business continuity, reputation, safety, and other critical aspects.
-Having an effective crisis management programme is essential for organisational resilience, specifically, in today’s perma-crisis world.
+In more detail, it refers to the processes an organisation puts in place to prevent, prepare for, respond to, and recover from a crisis situation that threatens business continuity, reputation, safety, and other critical aspects.
+Having an effective crisis management programme is essential for organisational resilience, specifically, in today’s permacrisis world.

 What Constitutes a Crisis?